 If any one of these suggestions for natural remedies and relief for heartburn during pregnancy doesn’t work, try another.
 Your body may respond better to certain remedies—everyone is different.

 If all else fails, try 1/8 tsp. of baking soda in water.
 You might be one of the few who actually do have too much stomach acid.
 This will serve as a natural antacid.

 Note: If you find your pregnancy heartburn persists or seems extra severe, talk to your doctor or midwife.

 Natural Ways to Prevent Pregnancy Heartburn

-So far, we’ve listed a lot of natural remedies and relief for heartburn during pregnancy.
-Now, let’s focus on some tips to help avoid heartburn in the first place.
+Now, let’s focus on some tips to help avoid heartburn during pregnancy in the first place.

 What and how you eat (or don’t eat) can make all the difference with heartburn during pregnancy.

 - Making your main meal at lunchtime, which takes pressure off the digestive tract later in the day when the body is tired or ready for bed